|PM141q||15 - 19 Jul 2019||London - UK||5,950|

 - Cost engineers

-- And other project and business services professionals who are responsible for or involved in evaluating projects and managing cash flow on projects
+- Senior project control professionals and Business services professionals who are responsible for or involved in evaluating projects and managing cash flow throughout the duration of project delivery

 How will this Training Course be Presented?

-Delegates will develop advanced cash flow analysis skills through formal and interactive learning methods.
-This PetroKnowledge training course includes individual exercises, team projects, practical case studies and group discussions that will immediately apply and bring to life the skills acquired throughout the course.
+Delegates will develop project management skills supported by financial analysis and cash flow management skills through formal and interactive learning methods.
+This PetroKnowledge training course includes individual exercises, team projects, applicable case studies and group discussions that will bring to life the skills acquired throughout the course.

-The training course does not assume prior knowledge of the topics covered in the course.
-New concepts and tools are introduced gradually and carefully built on to enable delegates to progress to the advanced concepts.
+Additionally, the course does not assume prior knowledge of the topics covered in the course.
+New concepts and tools are introduced gradually to enable delegates to progress from the fundamental to the advanced concepts of asset-based financial engineering.

 Day One: Fundamentals of Decision Analysis